What Is a Quitclaim Deed?

 FAQ

-Quitclaim deeds do not expire, and they permanently transfer the ownership of real estate from one person to another until another transfer is made in the future.
-That said, quitclaim deed forms must be accurately filled out and filed with the county recorder where the property is located for the transfer to be official.
+Quitclaim deeds don’t expire, and they permanently transfer the ownership of real estate from one person to another until another transfer is made in the future.
+Still, quitclaim deed forms must be accurately filled out and filed with the county recorder where the property is located for the transfer to be official.

 What are the tax implications of a quitclaim deed?